 With cloud computing, it’s now possible to provision just the correct type and size of IT resources you need to power your latest marketing strategy, increasing access to as many resources as necessary very quickly, and on the plus side, only pay for what you use.

 I had seen predictions that forecast twenty percent of businesses wouldn’t own any IT assets by the year 2012.
 The basis for that prediction was predicated on a number of movements, one of which was cloud-enabled services.
 They foresaw trends toward virtualization, the need for fewer hardware assets and more and more employees running their personal desktops, laptops and notebooks on corporate networks.
-It’s already 2020 and while cloud computing is all the rage, most businesses still retain huge inventories of IT hardware assets.
+It’s nearly 2021 and while cloud computing is all the rage, most businesses still retain huge inventories of IT hardware assets.

 What factors led to the development of the cloud?